 1. Create the mix: One teaspoon of clear amonia to a half a cup of water.
 Do as much solution as you need.

 2. Apply the solution with the spray bottle and let it sit for a 2 minutes.

 3. Use white towels to blot.
 PLEASE!
 Remember to use white towels, or else you might transfer dye from your towel to the carpet.

-Some carpets won't stand this amonia mix.
+PRO-TIPSome carpets won’t stand this amonia mix.
 Try on a small (non-visible) corner before using this solution.

 This is a very popular method because it’s not very aggressive.
 But please make sure not to use too much product.
 Removing excess detergent from a carpet can be very time consuming.

-1. Create the mix: One quareter of a teaspoon of detergent to one quart of water.
-You can use any hand soap or dish soap, but make sure that it doesn't contain bleach or lanolin.
+1. Create the mix: One quarter of a teaspoon of detergent to one quart of water.
+You can use any hand soap or dish soap, but make sure that it doesn’t contain bleach or lanolin.
 Those could ruin your carpet.